-Washington Post
+Ruth Bader Ginsburg, Supreme Court justice and legal pioneer for gender equality, dies at 87

 Nor could she land an interview for a clerkship with Supreme Court Justice Felix Frankfurter, despite a recommendation from a dean of Harvard Law School.
 Frankfurter made it clear that he simply wasn’t ready to hire a woman.

-Eventually, she landed a position as a clerk for a federal district court judge, after a Columbia law professor lined up a man as a replacement in the event Justice Ginsburg faltered.
+Eventually, she landed a position as a clerk for a federal-district court judge, after a Columbia law professor lined up a man as a replacement in the event Justice Ginsburg faltered.

 After her clerkship, Justice Ginsburg signed on for a summer fellowship to study the legal system in Sweden.
 The six weeks in Stockholm proved to be an awakening, as she was thrust into the midst of that country’s burgeoning debate about gender roles in raising families.